mieky/timepie/README.md

 ### TODO

-- touch support, ipad compatibility
+- find a way to make sound play on mobile
-- make sure sound plays onmobile
+- memorize last duration
 - get rid of timeouts if possible
 - rounded corners without graphics bugs